isisaddons-legacy/isis-module-security/README.md

 * permissions are hierarchical: a class-level permission applies to all class members, while a package-level permission applies to all classes of all subpackages

-* permissions can ALLOW or VETO access; thus a role can be granted access to most features, but excluded from selective others
+* permissions can _allow_ or _veto_ access; thus a role can be granted access to most features, but excluded from selective others

 * permissions are scoped: a member-level permission overrides a class-level permission, a class-level permission overrides a package-level permission; the lower-level package permission overrides a higher-level one (eg `com.mycompany.invoicing` overrides `com.mycompany`).

-* if there are conflicting permissions at the same scope, then the ALLOW takes precedence over the VETO.
+* if there are conflicting permissions at the same scope, then the _allow_ takes precedence over the __veto__.

 The module also provides an implementation of [Apache Shiro](http://shiro.apache.org)'s [AuthorizingRealm](https://shiro.apache.org/static/1.2.2/apidocs/org/apache/shiro/realm/AuthorizingRealm.html).
 This